Toxins That Cause Seizures in Dogs

 Plants

-Another common group of toxins that can bring on seizures in dogs is plants, including:
+Another common group of toxins that cause seizures in dogs is plants, including:

 - Brunfelsia (“yesterday, today, tomorrow”)